polterguy/polterguy.github.io/plugins/magic.lambda.io/index.md

    folder:/misc/backup/
 ```

+Optionally provide **[overwrite]** argument and set its value to boolean true if you want the operation to
+overwrite any existing files in the destination folder.
+Otherwise the operation will throw an exception
+if any of the files exists from before.

 ### How to use [io.file.mixin]

 This slot takes a filename as its primary argument, and optionally any amount of lambda children objects.